OracleMichael/EBS-HCT/README.md

     python3 --version
     ```
     To install Python, please follow these instructions:
-    - Access the above link and download the latest Python 3 installer for Windows.
+    - Access the above link and download the latest Python 3 installer for Windows (yellow download button).
     - In the installation wizard, there will be an option to add the installation directory to Path - make sure this box is checked.
 Select the default installation.
     - Once Python has been fully installed, check your Path environment variable.
 You can do this by searching "environment variables" in Cortana or in Control Panel.
 This opens a properties window with an "Edit Environment Variables" button.
 Click this, then select the "Path" user environment variable and click the top edit button.
 If the installation was successful, you should see a string like `%USERPROFILE%\AppData\Local\Programs\Python\Python39` where the last folder is the Python version (this one is 3.9). **If you do not see any strings resembling the location of where you just installed Python, please locate this directory (it will contain "python.exe") and add a new environment variable with this directory.**
     - Finally, you will need to modify your Git Bash by adding an alias.
 Open a Git Bash terminal or use an existing one and run: